culturedigitalskills/2024-storytelling-3d-data/episodes/introduction.Rmd

 ## Interactive Linear Stories

-Storytelling is a useful way to engage users with object and their stories.
-Storytelling is large domain, we focus on the stories which are easily enabled by accessible web-tools.
+Storytelling is a useful way to engage users with heritage assets and their stories.
+Storytelling is a large domain, here we focus on the stories which are easily enabled by accessible web-tools.